 Students must submit written documentation in the form of a letter or e-mail of the intent to withdraw from either individual classes or the program.
-Only students in the CT/MR Program can drop individual courses, but they will then not be considered to be enrolled in the CT/MR full program.
+Only students in the CT/MR Program can drop individual courses, but they will then not be enrolled in the CT/MRI full program.